 Job announcements are posted on the careers page of the Seattle Indian Health Board website.

 |Project Coordinator – Epidemiologist

-This position is responsible for providing a wide range of epidemiologic assistance to projects of the UIHI, a Division of the Seattle Indian Health Board, and external stakeholders.
-This work includes core epidemiologic functions such as conducting disease surveillance, primary data collection, data analysis, and interpreting and presenting health data.
-The Epidemiologist Project Coordinator reports to the UIHI Associate Director and receives technical guidance and oversight from the Scientific Director.
+This position is responsible for providing a wide range of evaluation and other epidemiologic assistance to projects of the UIHI, a Division of the Seattle Indian Health Board, and external stakeholders.
+This work includes evaluation activities and core epidemiologic functions such as conducting surveillance, primary data collection, data analysis, and interpreting and presenting evaluation and health data.
+The Project Coordinator-Epidemiologist reports to the UIHI Associate Director and receives technical guidance and oversight from the Scientific Director.
 This position aids in the monitoring of health status and its correlates, identifying disease trends, and providing data and technical assistance to promote and protect the health of urban American Indian/Alaska Natives (AI/ANs).

 Volunteer and Internship Opportunities

 The goal of the Urban Indian Health Institute (UIHI) Volunteer/Intern Program is to support and mentor students and emerging public health professionals, especially members of the AI/AN community, who are interested in careers in public health.
 Through the Volunteer/Intern Program, the UIHI provides training in public health practice and career development opportunities for undergraduate and graduate level students as well as emerging professionals.
 This Volunteer/Intern Program seeks to build the capacity, diversity and cultural competency of the public health work force as an important step in the goal of eliminating health disparities and promoting health equity for AI/ANs.

 Current Volunteer and Internship Opportunity Descriptions

 Assisting the UIHI in its core function to help serve urban American Indians and Alaska Natives.Download»